dgru/SRD-2022/README.md

-# Orthopaedic Trauma Association & Pittsburgh Surgery Research Day 2022
+# OTA & Pitt SRD 2022
-_Supplemental information for Canton et al. 2022 Presentation_
+_Supplemental information for Canton et al. 2022 Presentations at the Orthopaedic Trauma Association and University of Pittsburgh Surgery Research Day 2022_

 **Presentation title:** Circulating markers of immune function and tissue damage are associated with operative delay and mortality among severely injured orthopaedic polytrauma patients